sarakcw/OOP-Playable-Boardgame/README.md

 ## Project Description
 This project implements a playable prototype of the Santorini board game using object-oriented design principles.
-It includes support for two players, a 5x5 flexible board, and three God cards: Artemis, Demeter and Triton.
+It includes support for two players, a 5x5 flexible board, and 3 God cards: Artemis, Demeter and Triton.

 ## Technologies Used
 - Programming Language: Java